dscorbett/sc/readme.txt

 ABOUT SOUND CHANGER
 Sound Changer (SC) is a Perl program by David Corbett released under GPLv3.
 It applies sound change rules to a list of words.
 The concept is based on SCA, a Python program by Geoff Eddy.
-SC addresses some of SCA's issues, like the banana problem and the limited categories and mapping system.
+SC addresses some of SCA's issues, like the banana problem and the limited mapping system.

 ENCODING
 SC expects everything to be encoded in UTF-8.
 The command prompt can use any code page.

 RUNNING SC
-Type the following at the Windows command prompt: perl sc5.pl [arguments]
+Type the following at the Windows command prompt, after switching to the directory with SC in it: perl sc6.pl [arguments]

 The arguments are optional.
-As a shorthand, only the capitalized letters must be typed, so -sep is equivalent to -separator.
+Only the letters shown capitalized here must be typed, so -sep is equivalent to -separator.
+Case does not actually make a difference though.
 -Cond=[conditions]: Those conditions, separated by commas, are now true.
 -Dialects=[abc]: Only dialects a, b, and c will be displayed.
 If this argument is not set it displays all by default.
 -Edit: Editing mode.
+-ERR: Prints warning messages in the output file as well as on the screen.
 -Fields: Equivalent to -fields=1.
 -Fields=[range]: The range is numbers with commas and dashes, like 1,3-5.
 SC will only look at the 1st, 3rd, 4th, and 5th fields separated by the field separator (by default, the comma).
 -Help: Some basic help.